flutter/packages/packages/stager/README.md

 ## Concepts

-### Scene
+### StagerScene

-The most important class in Stager is the Scene class.
-A Scene is a simple, self-contained unit of UI.
-Scenes make it easy to focus on a single widget or page to greatly increase development velocity by isolating them from the rest of your app and allowing fine control of dependencies.
+The most important class in Stager is the StagerScene class.
+A StagerScene is a simple, self-contained unit of UI.
+StagerScenes make it easy to focus on a single widget or page to greatly increase development velocity by isolating them from the rest of your app and allowing fine control of dependencies.

-A Scene has three parts:
+A StagerScene has three parts:

 #### `title`

-The name of the Scene.
+The name of the StagerScene.

 #### `setUp`

-A function that is called once before the Scene is displayed.
+A function that is called once before the StagerScene is displayed.
 This will generally be where you configure your widget's dependencies.

 #### `build`